jgneff/framebufferY8/docs/index.md

 # Benchmarks

-This is the website for the [JavaFX FramebufferY8 Benchmarks](https://github.com/jgneff/framebufferY8) repository.
+This is the website of the [JavaFX FramebufferY8 Benchmarks](https://github.com/jgneff/framebufferY8) repository.
 This site documents the results of the benchmark tests comparing the new `FramebufferY8` class with the old `Framebuffer` class.
 These classes are part of the Monocle implementation of the Glass windowing component in the JavaFX Graphics module.

+The purpose of the benchmarks is to show that we can replace the methods in the `Framebuffer` superclass with those of its `FramebufferY8` subclass and eliminate the subclass entirely.
+The results of the benchmarks also show a performance problem in JDK 13 on ARM processors, which is described below.

+I have done three rounds of tests, denoted by the month they were started: [2020-05](2020-05/), [2020-04](2020-04/), and [2019-12](2019-12/).

 ## 2020-05

 The results of my third round of tests in May 2020 are published on the [2020-05](2020-05/) page.

-This round of tests confirmed what I saw in the test results last month: JDK 13 on ARM processors had a remarkable drop in performance that has [mostly returned](2020-05/#writeto16newold) in the latest release of JDK 14.
+This round of tests confirmed what I saw in April: JDK 13 on ARM processors had a remarkable drop in performance that has [mostly returned](2020-05/#writeto16newold) in the latest release of JDK 14.

 ![Bar Chart](2020-05/clarahd-focal-writeTo16-2020-05-03.svg){:width="716" height="410"}